 Do not lick or share spoons (or pacifiers) with your little ones.
 The bacteria in your oral cavity can be dangerous for their teeth and gums.

 When you give your child a bottle, do not fill it with any foods besides milk, breastmilk or formula.
 Sugary drinks like soda and juice might be able to soothe a child for a moment, but the tooth breakdown that normally ensues will leave them fidgety for a long time.

 Although baby teeth are tiny, they are very important to your child’s dental wellbeing, both now and in the future.
 Ensure that you bring your child to the dentist by their first birthday or half a year after their first tooth erupts.

-At Comprehensive Dental Health, LLC, Dr. Joseph Tagliarini and their New Haven, Connecticut, staff are waiting to support you, so schedule your appointment by calling 203-624-5515 now.
+At Comprehensive Dental Health, Dr. Dr. Joseph Tagliarini and their New Haven, CT, staff are waiting to support you, so schedule your appointment by calling 203-624-5515 now.